codein/codein.github.io/v3/content/blog/top-5-tools-analytics-uses.md

 ##### Job engine

-We trigger automated python jobs through our job engine and when we fire them job engine is programmer to tag them with basic diagnostic details(ex. time, host name, job_id etc).
+We trigger automated python jobs through our job engine.
+Job engine is programmed to tag each triggered job with basic diagnostic details(ex. time, host name, job_id etc).
 Every job also has few diagnostic tags(ex. '#critical #weekly #job #awhitt') These tags are used by job monitor later to notify of errors or delays.
 Finally all job logs along with diagnostic details are pushed to a database.